 Fancy a memorable and palate-pleasing breakfast, brunch, or lunch?
 Wild Eggs has got you covered.
 Try one of their innovative dishes such as the Potato Casserole (Hashbrown potatoes baked with sour cream, onions, spices, cheese, sausage, tomatoes, poblano peppers, mushrooms, and an egg your way).
 OMG, it was a comfort food dish that will definitely make it to my Top Eats of 2017 list!

 Taylor opted for her usual, Buttermilk Pancakes (with chocolate chips) and Crispy Bacon, both of which were incredible!
-Wild Eggs waitstaff and hostesses were friendly and attentive, plus the restaurant’s color scheme and decor are very pleasant.
-Wild Eggs is definitely a place that will lift your mood and fill your belly with quality food and drink before or during a hard day at work.
-Don’t miss the fresh squeezed orange juice or the sweet or savory crepes.
+Wild Eggs waitstaff and hostesses were friendly and attentive, plus the restaurant’s color scheme and decor are charming.
+Wild Eggs is a fun and tasty place that will lift your mood and fill your belly with quality food and drink before or during a hard day at work.
+Don’t miss the fresh-squeezed orange juice or the sweet or savory crepes.
 The sweet tea was on point, too.

 #4 Mussel & Burger Bar, 113 S 7th Street

 While I find mussels and burgers to be an unlikely combination, in this restaurant, it is merely the best of the best dishes that they serve.
 Some come for the fresh mussels (holy goodness, blue cheese beer pancetta mussels), some for the wide variety of burgers (more than beef burger combos here!), but premium seafood and meats and top quality ingredients are certain.